-Feds kick in $1 million for Boyle Heights cooling project - NewsBreak
+Feds Kick in $1 Million for Boyle Heights Cooling Project - NewsBreak

-The Boyle Heights neighborhood could soon be getting cooler — in terms of temperature.
+BOYLE HEIGHTS (CNS) - The Boyle Heights neighborhood could soon be getting cooler -- in terms of temperature.

 Mayor Eric Garcetti and Rep. Jimmy Gomez, D-Los Angeles, got together at Mariachi Plaza Wednesday to celebrate $1 million in federal funding being provided to the Boyle Heights Community Cooling Project.
 The effort utilizes measures such as "cool pavement" treatments and the planting of trees to reduce overall ambient temperatures.